R-Iris/R-Iris/README.md

 ### Welcome to my repository 👋

 Though I've only been programming for a year and half, I'm excited to learn more about the different paradigms it has to offer.
-Check out my pins for projects I've worked on recently!
+Check out my pins for projects I've recently worked on!

 - 🚧 I’m currently learning more about ***RESTful APIs***, if you have any good ressources for it let me know